1jour1vin

 Wine rated (2025 guide) 96/100

-It has a complex nose of brioche, honey, cooked pears, salted plums, nuts, and white chocolate.
-It is superbly fine and silky on the palate, with very soft bubbles and lively acidity that support the nuances of ripe fruit, honey, and salt.
-Dry and elegant, with wonderful freshness from a warm vintage.
+It offers a complex nose of brioche, honey, baked pears, salty plums, nuts, and white chocolate.
+It is superbly refined and silky on the palate, with very soft bubbles and lively acidity that support notes of ripe fruit, honey, and salt.
+Dry and elegant, with a wonderful freshness from a warm vintage.
 78% Pinot Noir and 22% Chardonnay.
 Disgorged in March 2024.
-Dosage of 4.5 g/L. Ready to drink or cellar.
+Dosage of 4.5 g/L. Ready to drink or for aging.

 Jeb Dunnuck